zerollzeng/tiny-tensorrt/README.md

 TensorRT 6 or 7

-for python api, python 2.x/3.x and numpy in needed
+For python api, python 2.x/3.x and numpy in needed

 # Installation
 Make sure you had install dependencies list above, if you are familiar with docker, you can use [official docker](https://ngc.nvidia.com/catalog/containers/nvidia:tensorrt)